 The main reason that AWS costs suddenly increase is a simple lack of visibility.
 It’s easy to lose track of what services are being used.
 And, as AWS bills are itemized individually, it’s easy to lose track of how much everything costs.

-Here’s some common causes of AWS costs skyrocketing due to a lack of visibility.
+Here’s five of the most common causes of AWS costs skyrocketing, all due to a lack of visibility.

 AWS offers a huge amount of functionality.
 As such, different teams will want to use it for different purposes.
 However, AWS can easily get out of hand if tasks aren’t kept in budget.
 However, teams need to recognise that keeping to a budget is important.
 If this isn’t communicated, it won’t be a priority.